Don Davis (Florida politician)

 Representative Don Davis on the House floor in 2003.

 Donald Robert Davis (June 23, 1931 – April 10, 2008) was an American politician.
 He served in many roles, from decorated war veteran to petroleum executive, board chairman, association president, Jacksonville City Council president and Florida state legislator.

 Early life and military service

 Don Davis was born in Okemah, Oklahoma, to Lucien and Lucille Davis.
 He grew up in Coronado, California, and graduated from Coronado High School in 1949.
 He attended the University of Redlands in California before serving in the United States Army for three years, leaving the service as a sergeant first class.
 He was a decorated Korean War veteran, earning the Combat Infantryman Badge, the National Defense Service Medal and the Korean Service Medal with 3 service stars.
-After returning to the states, Mr. Davis married Alice Claudia Berry of Miami on December 18, 1954.
-He resumed his education and received a degree from the University of California, Los Angeles (UCLA) in 1959.
+After returning to the states, Davis would marry Alice Claudia Berry of Miami on December 18, 1954.
+He completed a degree at the UCLA in 1959.